 So, no matter if you are studying while working or around family commitments, you can get the qualification you need.
 Plus, with the ability to complete A Levels in as little as 9 months, depending on when you enrol you could be on your way to university within a year.

-learndirect is a leading UK distance learning provider.
+learndirect is a leading UK online course provider.
 We give you the tools to learn and you do the rest.
-Find out more about our A Level Economics course by clicking the link to the specification below.
+Find out more about our A Level Economics online course by clicking the link to the specification below.